Table of Contents here.

 He strode into the Flatiron District as one exits a Halloween haunted house, with a mixture of relief and pleasure.
 Once he was on Fifth Avenue, he felt safe.
 Fifth Avenue was the one street where nothing bad ever happened to him.

 While walking north after crossing 21st Street, he passed a man and woman he recognized, the literary agents Leo and Molly.
 During the summer of 2005, they had employed him as a college intern in their small-but-influential agency across the street from the Flatiron Building.
 Molly was his mother’s agent for books.
-Molly had also negotiated Hopper’s first book deal seven years later, helping turn his doctoral dissertation into one of the top 100 nonfiction titles sold on Amazon.
+Molly had also negotiated Hopper’s first book deal with Lola seven years later, helping turn his doctoral dissertation into one of the top 100 nonfiction titles sold on Amazon.

 Leo wore a blue and orange mask adorned with the word “Amazins.”
 He was a tall man whose hair had turned white in his twenties.
 He shambled with a slight stoop.
 He dressed only in blue suits, blue button-down Oxford shirts, black dress shoes, and one of three New York Mets neckties he owned.
-“It’s one less decision I have to make in the morning,” he explained to Hopper.
+“It’s one less decision I have to make in the morning,” he said to Hopper, explaining his limited wardrobe.
 Molly hovered around five feet in height.
 Her kinky hair was colored bright orange.
 She favored short skirts and revealing tops.
 She dedicated her life to five-inch heels, “which I wear even to bed,” she claimed in a profile in New York magazine.
 Hopper remembered that, after she broke her foot stumbling on a subway grate, she wore flat shoes to the office the next day but was back in heels two days after suffering the injury.
 In the magazine profile, she defended her refusal to wear a mask: “Why should I cover up my money maker?”

 Leo and Molly were having an animated conversation.
 Hopper parsed out the words “percentages,” “reputational risk,” and “upside.”
 He was glad they could not recognize him behind his mask.
 His mother told him that they still considered ways to seek revenge against him after he had left their agency for ICM.
 “I need some distance from my mother’s dealings,” he told them.
 Leo and Molly were not literary types.
 They did not read books, not even those written by their clients.
-They were pure dealmakers.
+They were dealmakers.
 They considered business, pleasure, and family as the same thing.
 Behind his mask, Hopper smiled.
 Though he was not one to cling to the past, Hopper still felt a calming reassurance that some things and people did not change.

 Before the pandemic, Hopper’s mother began commuting between New York and Los Angeles to work on movies.
 Molly and Leo got of cut of everything she wrote: books, movies, and TV.
 “The only writing they don’t profit from is when I sign your birthday card,” she told Hopper.
 “Because of them, this is going to be the prime money-making period in my life.
 Your little book is also going to help.”